websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 ![You can develop a Fragment with a Collection selector using the Collection configuration.](./fragment-configuration-types-reference/images/07.png)

-You can also limit the type of assets to select as part of the Collection using `itemType` in the `collectionSelector` configuration.
-For example, if your Collection includes Web Content and Blogs, you can restrict the Collection selector to show only Blog entries.
-This JSON configuration sample illustrates this configuration:
+You can also filter the Collection selector using `itemType` in the `collectionSelector` configuration.
+For example, if you have different Collections including Web Content and Blogs, you can restrict the Collection selector to show only Blog Collections.
+This JSON sample illustrates this configuration:

 ```json
 {